hoganbyun/NBA-Player-Classification/modeling pt 2/README.md

 * **High-Usage Big** - Scores a lot, rebounds well, takes a lot of shots inside the paint at a high percentage

 Our final model was trained on the newly labeled data.
 Several classification methods (Random Forest, XGBoost, SVM, etc.) were utilized and optimized to narrow down to a best-fit model, the best results coming from neural networks.
-EDITED UP TO HERE

-### Unsupervised Learning
-In **unsupervised learning**, players were not labeled beforehand.
-Instead, we used k-means clustering to separate the data into distinct groups, yielding these 7 categories, which will be discussed in the **Results** section

 * This project will be following the OSEMN data-science process